Steinberg Lab Members

 Michelle Cheng, PhD

-Michelle Cheng spearheads several projects that use optogenetic, imaging techniques and next generation sequencing to study post-stroke neural circuit dynamics and recovery mechanisms.
-Her main interests are to study brain repair and recovery at both the neural circuit and molecular level, and to develop strategies to promote the recovery process.
-She received PhD in Pharmacology from UC Irvine.
-Her PhD thesis focused on studying the role of a novel pair of gut peptides (Prokineticins) in the brain, including circadian rhythms and neurogenesis.
-During postdoc she further demonstrated Prokineticin 2 as a novel endangering mediator in stroke.
-Her postdoctoral work also includes developing neuroprotective gene therapy strategies for stroke, including the development of an insult-inducible gene therapy system that can be activated by hypoxia and reactive oxygen species.
+Michelle Cheng leads several projects utilizing optogenetics, advanced imaging techniques, and next-generation sequencing to study post-stroke neural circuit dynamics and recovery mechanisms.
+Her primary focus revolves around understanding brain repair and recovery at both the molecular and neural circuit levels, with the objective of enhancing the recovery process.
+Michelle also spearheads our Moyamoya research, striving to uncover the cellular and molecular intricacies of Moyamoya Disease.
+She earned her PhD in Pharmacology from the University of California, Irvine, where her research centered on the role of a unique pair of gut peptides, Prokineticins, in brain functions such as circadian rhythms and neurogenesis.
+In her postdoctoral studies, Michelle highlighted the significance of Prokineticin 2 as a critical mediator in stroke.
+She also pioneered neuroprotective gene therapy methods for stroke, including an insult-inducible gene therapy system activated by hypoxia and reactive oxygen species.

 Research Scientists